pack-lab/pack-lab.github.io/_pages/about.md

 Welcome to the PACK Lab!

-The word "PACK" stands for Perception, Actuation, Control, and Network, which are the major components of the research conducted in this lab.
+The word "PACK" is the abbreviation of Perception, Actuation, Control, and Network.
+"PACK" are the major components of the research conducted in this lab.
+Pack is also used in phrase "pack of wolves", which refers to the collective behavior of wolves.

 ### The Grand Challenges
 This world is facing many challenges, such as food security, traffic congestion, the aging population, human resources shortage, and insufficient capability of production.